What Is Remarketing: How It Works and Why Your Business Needs It

 Displaying targeted ads on social media platforms, search engines, or other websites to users who have recently visited a specific website or interacted with certain content.

-Benefits of Remarketing
+6 Important Benefits of Remarketing

-It’s a very effective way to drive traffic back to your site because it happens in real-time and can be targeted at specific people.
+It’s a very effective way to drive traffic back to your site because it happens in real time and can be targeted at specific people.
+In other words, you can have a user visit your website and leave without buying anything.
+Then, when they return to your website later, you can show them an ad for a product they might be interested in!

-There are many benefits of remarketing for businesses, including:
+Other benefits of remarketing for businesses include:

 • Remarketing can increase brand awareness and reach since you’re targeting people who have already shown an interest in your product or service.
 70% of marketers consider brand awareness the top reason for retargeting.